haosulab/SAPIEN/docs/source/tutorial/basic/render.rst

 We use ``sapien.VulkanRenderer(offscree_only)`` to create the Vulkan-based renderer.
 Passing in ``True`` for the argument will disable on-screen display, and it will work without a window server such as an x-server.
+You can forget about all the difficulties working with x-server and OpenGL!

-Next, you need to create a camera and place it at the right place as follow:
+Next, you need to create a camera and place it at the right place as follows:

 .. literalinclude:: ../../../../example/basic/render_sapien_assets.py
    :lineno-start: 24